mozilla/glean/docs/user/general-api.md

         Glean.registerPings(Pings)

         // Initialize the Glean library.
-        Glean.initialize(applicationContext, uploadEnabled = true)
+        Glean.initialize(applicationContext, uploadEnabled = settings().isTelemetryEnabled)
     }
 }
 ```

-Once initialized, if collection is enabled, the Glean SDK will automatically start collecting [baseline metrics](pings/metrics.md) and sending its [pings](pings/index.md).
+Once initialized, if `uploadEnabled` is true, the Glean SDK will automatically start collecting [baseline metrics](pings/metrics.md) and sending its [pings](pings/index.md).
+If `uploadEnabled` is false, any persisted metrics, events and pings (other than `first_run_date`) are cleared, and subsequent calls to record metrics will be no-ops.

 The Glean SDK should be initialized as soon as possible, and importantly, before any other libraries in the application start using Glean.
 Library code should never call `Glean.initialize`, since it should be called exactly once per application.